alxhoff/FreeRTOS-Emulator/README.md

 Based on the FreeRTOS (V5.X) simulator developed by William Davy.
 Updated to use FreeRTOS V9.0.0.

 Checkout the [Wiki page](../../wiki) for a detailed Documentation!

+Doxygen documentation can also be found on the [GitHub Pages](ihttps://alxhoff.github.io/FreeRTOS-Emulator/) page.

 ## Dependencies